- Work/Life Balance

 - Senior Management

-I have been working at Merlin Entertainments part-time (Less than a year)
+I worked at Merlin Entertainments part-time (More than a year)

 Get this page going by posting a photo.
 It only takes a second, and your photos are anonymous.Share a Photo